AriefBadal23/Smilecook/README.md

 I have created an API for an application named _**Smilecook**_ to share recipes with everyone with your created account.

 To test the backend of the application you can use PostMan.
-For the database I'm running PostgreSql.
+For the database I'm running PostgreSql locally.

 **Available Smilecook API Endpoints**
 |Endpoint              |HTTP method |   |